mariatsji/hchess/README.md

     nix-shell
     cabal test

+# Start app with settings

+Available options:
+analysis - prints the calculated score for a position black -- play as black against computer w2 - white search strength 2 (from 0 to 3) b2 - black search strength 2 (from 0 to 3)

+    nix-shell
+    cabal run hchess -- analysis black w2 b2

 # Start app with GUI

-on ice for now, wont work yet
+on ice for now, wont work yet!

     nix-shell
     cabal run hchess-gui